Things to do in Iceland

 The Therapeutic Blue Lagoon

 The Blue Lagoon is located a few minutes from Keflavik International Airport and 40 minutes by road from Reykjavik.
-It is Iceland’s most popular attraction on trips to Iceland.
-Mineral-rich hot water under the earth has formed a spectacular lagoon which has been developed into a luxurious health spa whose geothermal seawater is known for its positive effects on the skin.
-You can bathe in the warm waters regardless of the outside temperature.
+It is Iceland’s most popular attraction.
+Mineral-rich hot water under the earth has formed a spectacular lagoon that has been developed into a luxurious health spa whose geothermal seawater is known for its positive effects on the skin.
+You can bathe in warm waters regardless of the outside temperature.
 You can also luxuriate in spa treatments and massage therapy.

 The Golden Circle Tour

 The Golden Circle Tour is a must when in Reykjavik.
-It gives an excellent idea as a microcosm of the natural attractions of this wonderful destination.
-It can easily be done in half a day but will be more rewarding if taking for a full day.
-There are three major attractions which are all within 100 kilometres/60 miles from Reykjavik.
+It can be done in half a day but will be more rewarding if taking a full day.
+There are three major attractions, all within 100 kilometres/60 miles of Reykjavik.
 Thingvellir National Park is a UNESCO World Heritage site because of its historical, cultural and geological significance as the site of Iceland’s first parliament established in 930 AD.
 Gullfoss Waterfall is exceptionally beautiful.
 On looking at the waterfall from the viewing platform, you get a bird’s eye view of the tumbling and rushing waters and a feel for the force and power of nature.
 Possibly the highlight of the tour is the opportunity to see geysers/hot springs in action.
-The highly active Geysir Hot Spring area has boiling mud pits, exploding geysers.
-The most active is Strokkur which spouts water 30 metres/100 feet into the air every few minutes.
+The highly active Geysir Hot Spring area has boiling mud pits and exploding geysers.
+The most active is Strokkur, which spouts water 30 metres/100 feet into the air every few minutes.

-Skogafoss is one of the biggest and most beautiful waterfalls in Iceland located in South Iceland.
+Skogafoss is one of the biggest and most beautiful waterfalls in Iceland, located in South Iceland.
 Due to the amount of spray the waterfall often produces, you may well see a single or double rainbow on sunny days.
-There are steps leading up to an observation platform above Skogafoss but it is well worth climbing up to see the waterfall from above and the beautiful view from there.
+There are steps leading up to an observation platform above Skogafoss and it is well worth climbing up to see the waterfall from above and the beautiful view.

 The Elusive Aurora Borealis or Northern Lights

-One activity that should be strongly considered on an Iceland vacation is tracking down the sometimes elusive Northern Lights.
+One highlight of any Iceland vacation outside of summer is tracking down the sometimes elusive Northern Lights.
 This very special phenomenon is really only seen outside of an urban area.
-Iceland offers tours to view this remarkable happening including from Reykjavik each evening.
-Most tour companies offer the ability to try again the next day if you do not experience this wonderful sight the first time.
+Iceland offers tours to view this remarkable sight, including from Reykjavik each evening.
+Most tour companies offer the chance to try again the next day if you don't catch this wonderful sight the first time.
 An alternative is to visit the Aurora Reykjavik Museum for explanations and visual aids.

 Eyjafjallajokull, Iceland’s Number One Volcano